gtmjohnson/pomodoro/README.md

 # Install NPM dependencies
 npm install

-# Then simply start your app
+# Start your app
 npm start

+# Then load http://localhost:3000/ in your browser to access the app.
 ```